What is Risk Appetite?

 To successfully implement your risk appetite across the organization, you must be able to identify and define risk tolerances at the front-line process level.
 Robust monitoring tools allow organizations to evaluate risk tolerances for the root causes of risk at any level.

-In turn, this allows organizations to connect front-line decisions with overall risk appetite and determine which processes are out of range through intuitive, navigable dashboards and reports.
+In turn, this allows organizations to connect front-line enterprise risk management decisions with overall risk appetite and determine which processes are out of range through intuitive, navigable dashboards and risk management reports.

-Align Risk Tolerances with Strategic Goals and Business Models
+How Do I Align Risk Tolerances with Strategic Goals and Business Models?

-Risk tolerances will naturally develop from your overall risk appetite, but they also need to be aligned with your organization’s goals.
+Risk tolerances will naturally develop from your overall risk appetite, but they also need to be aligned with your organization’s goals and how much risk your organization is willing to take.
 Your organization might have a very low risk tolerance definition set for customer dissatisfaction, but if you’re attracting lots of high cost customers, then this policy isn’t in line with a discount business model.

-When risk tolerances are aligned with both overall risk appetite and strategic goals, they will lower residual risk and contribute to achieving your strategic goals.
+When risk tolerances are aligned with both overall risk appetite and strategic goals, they will lower residual level of risk and contribute to achieving your strategic risk management goals.